BluRosie/firegold-code/README.md

 Fire Gold ports the HGSS' map preview day/night system where every preview changes depending on the time of day.
 This branch's code is responsible for that.

+Also added different battle backgrounds with this same idea.

 ![](map-previews.gif)

 ### Build Instructions